microsoft/mu/docs/DeveloperDocs/build_community_docs.md

     1. Window 1: Use to serve files locally
         * Use ```mkdocs serve```
         * Any changes from the *DocBuild* process will be picked up and served
-    2. Window 2: Use to preprocess the source repo files
+    2. Window 2: Use to pre-process the source repo files
         * Run the DocBuild.py command from this window
 2. Make changes to the docs in source repos or this repo and then re-run the DocBuild.py build command